EzrhyalXiao/EzrhyalXiao/README.md

-- 👋 Hi, I’m @ZephyrXiao
+- 👋 Hi, I’m @EzrhyalXiao
 - 👀 I’m interested in quantitative finance, data science, machine learning and optimization
 - 💞️ B.A in Finance, B.S in Mathematics and Applied Mathematics, Hongyi Honor College, Wuhan University
 - 📫 How to reach me: 2020302131253@whu.edu.com